koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 > You can see loading docks on each side of the building.
 Raw materials are brought in on this side, and the finished goods leave out the other.
 Orders come off that printer down there.
 If you stand here long enough, you can actually see __Work In Progress__ make its way toward the other side of the plant floor, where it's shipped to customers as finished goods. __WIP is the silent killer__.

 ### Risk Management
-Bills walks into the Change Coordination Room for another CAB meeting.
+Bills attends yet another CAB meeting.
 Almost every area of the wall is now covered in whiteboards.
 Index cards cover nearly every inch of the whiteboards on two of the walls.

 > And now we're supposed to go through and approve all of them?
 This meeting was only scheduled for an hour, we would need days to go through all of these!